-Prior to joining Guidepost Solutions, Ms. Mason was an embedded contractor attorney in the Asset Forfeiture Money Laundering Section (AFMLS) at the DOJ, where she worked with United States Attorneys’ Offices and investigative agencies.
-During her tenure, she also participated in federal agency working groups, drafted standard operating procedures for the Program Management and Training Unit, provided guidance on a wide range of DOJ policies, and worked closely with the International Unit in AFMLS on issues related to international sharing.
+Prior to joining Guidepost Solutions, Ms. Mason was an embedded attorney in the Asset Forfeiture Money Laundering Section (AFMLS) at the DOJ, where she worked with United States Attorneys’ Offices and investigative agencies.
+She participated in federal agency working groups, drafted standard operating procedures for the Program Management and Training Unit, provided guidance on a wide range of DOJ policies, and worked closely with the International Unit in AFMLS on issues related to international sharing.
 Prior, Ms. Mason was an attorney with Berger Singerman LLP focused on corporate restructuring and commercial litigation.